ncatlab/nlab-content/pages/7/2/5/5/5527/content.md

 ### Serre's spectral sequence of a fibration

 We indicate the [[Leray-Serre spectral sequence]] of a [[Serre fibration]] as a special case of the filtering spectral sequence.
 For more discussion see there.
+Let
 $$\begin{matrix} A & \to & X \\
  \downarrow & & \downarrow \\
  * & \to & B \end{matrix} $$